-In contrast to the target state, akin to the SiL or HiL strategies, there is the system to be tested, whether simulated or the physical programmable logic controller (PLC), to which the test is applied.
-In the proposed context of compatibility testing, this system under test is referred to as the actual state.
+In contrast to the target state, akin to the SiL or HiL strategies, there is the system to be tested, whether simulated or the physical PLC, to which the test is applied.
+In the proposed context of compatibility testing, the system under test is referred to as the actual state.
 It represents the current state of the hardware components connected to the PLC and the state of the software running on these devices.
-These two main points, the determination of a target and actual state, form the foundation of the compatibility testing concept.
+These two main points, the determination of a target and the actual state, form the foundation of the compatibility testing concept.

-The model checking and anomaly-based detection strategies from VC and CS can be adapted for use in the context of software upload and restart by introducing an additional component external to the PLC.
+The model checking and anomaly-based detection strategies from VC and CS can be adapted for use in the context of software uploading and restarting by introducing an additional component external to the PLC.
 This additional component takes on the role of monitoring the PLC and automatically initiating a compatibility check whenever a software update is pending or the PLC undergoes a restart.
-In the proposed concept, as outlined in chapter 3, this external component is an industrial pc (I-PC).
+In the proposed concept, as outlined in Section 3, this external component is an industrial PC (I-PC).
 The I-PC runs a test script responsible for managing the software upload to the PLC and monitoring the software restart process of the PLC.

 The proposed concept consists of four phases (see Figure 1).
 Phase one conducts an automated self-test on the PLC connected to a test I-PC.
-This ensures basic PLC operation requirements, like CPU and I/O modules presence, memory checks, and power availability (see Chapter 3.1).
+This ensures basic PLC operation requirements, like CPU and I/O module presence, memory checks and power availability (see Section 3.1).

 Phases two and three determine the actual and target state of software and hardware components in the system.
-First the actual state (see Chapter 3.3) of the system is determined, then the determination of the target state (see Chapter 3.2) follows.
-It is important to note, that the proposed concept is not generally applicable.
-The proposed concept is based on the TIA Openness API as foundation for the determination of the actual and target state.
+First, the actual state (see Section 3.3) of the system is determined; then, the determination of the target state (see Section 3.2) follows.
+It is important to note that the proposed concept is not generally applicable.
+The proposed concept is based on the TIA Openness API as a foundation for the determination of the actual and target state.
+The Openness API of the totally integrated automation (TIA) portal from Siemens offers an application programming interface (API) for integrating third-party or custom software solutions with the Siemens ecosystem.
+The TIA portal also provides developers with the option to program and configure PLCs remotely.

-In the fourth phase, the test compares target and actual states to identify differences and categorizes incompatibilities in error detection tables (see Chapter 3.5).
+In the fourth phase, the test compares the target and actual states to identify differences and categorizes incompatibilities in error detection tables (see Section 3.5).